UniversalDependencies/docs/_yrl/feat/Aspect.md

 ### <a name="Freq">`Freq`</a>: frequentative aspect

-The frequentative aspect is marked in Nheengatu with the suffix *-wara*, which attaches to verbs or nouns, adverbs, etc. conveying the clause predicate (cf. Avila 2021, p.
-809-810).
-It expresses that a state or event holds on continually or occurs repeatedely with a very high frequency.
-Tipically, it translates as *always* in English.
+The frequentative aspect is marked in Nheengatu with the suffixes *-wara* and *-wera*.
+These suffixes attach to verbs or nouns, adverbs, etc. conveying the clause predicate, see Avila (2021, p.
+809-810 and p.
+824-825).
+They express that a state or event holds on continually or occurs repeatedely with a very high frequency.
+While *-wara* applies to predicates denoting present events, *-wera* specify that the event is located in the past.
+Tipically, *-wara* translates as *always* in English.

 #### References